cdimoush/ArtificialThought/README.md

 Artificial Thought
 ==================
+NEW APP
+Genesis adoption

+OLD APP
 Convert audio to text to thought.
 Exploring utilization of LLM to utilize, condense, and categorize unstructured data, with the hope of generating new data.

 ---
 # Log
+## 2024-06-28
+Add some crazy recursive menu awhile back, starting to dig in again.
+Working on loading files.

 ## 2024-04-07
 The stripped down chat bot wrapper is working.